s-ahn/starter-code-2026/assignments.md

 ## 2.3 Fix the image bug
 There is a bug somewhere in the code.
 The images are not rendering correctly.
 Use any tools (AI) to understand where the problem is coming from and to fix it.
-Document your process (you can add notes to this file) >> How to use AI in the VS Studio Code?
+Document your process (you can add notes to this file)

+> What was wrong:
+The database stores image filenames (espresso.svg, cappuccino.svg, latte.svg, muffin.svg) for each menu item
+shop.html wasn't displaying them, only showing item name, price, description, and the Add button Solution applied:

+Added the image display section to shop.html with the same structure as index.html Used url_for('static', filename='img/' ~ item['image']) to properly render the SVG files Includes a fallback placeholder div if an image is missing

 **Goal:** Be able to use  AI support to track down a bug and accept the solution.